vuamitom/tornado-smtpclient/README.md

 Non-blocking smtp client to work with tornado web framework 4.0 and above

 This library is a port of Python smtplib to tornado non-blocking IOstream implementation.
+As of version 0.1.4, package name has been changed to tornado_smtpclient.

 Installation